Massage for Arthritis

 There are many forms of arthritis but here are the most common types:

 Rheumatoid Arthritis: This is an immune disorder causing damage to the bones and cartilage in and around certain joints.
 The most affected areas include wrists, hands and feet, yet it can develop in any joints of the body.
 The persistent and reoccurring inflammation makes Rheumatoid Arthritis very painful and sufferers often struggle to use body parts affected by this disease.
+Massage for Rheumatoid Arthritis helps to soothe these body parts.
 Other symptoms of RA include swelling, burning pain and stiffness.
 Some people also experience fever, sensitivity and other flu-like symptoms when RA flares up.

 Massage is an effective way to relieve the pain caused by arthritis and it can help sufferers to lead a normal lifestyle.
 Massage can help the body to combat both muscle tension and pain.
-Poor circulation can also be improved with regular therapeutic massage.
+Poor circulation can also be improved with Arthritis Massage.
 Stiff and painful joints can become looser and pain-free.

 Pain relief: As pain is the most debilitating symptom, the main purpose of massage is usually to bring as much relief as possible.
 By soothing the nervous system, it helps to switch off pain signals, giving your body chance to relax and calm.
 Massage for arthritis also encourages the release of “happy hormones” called endorphins which are body’s natural painkillers.
 Most sufferers admit that having massage brings an instant pain relief and helps them refocus their mind away from the discomfort.